-In some of the tests the investigation team worked with a set of wireless headphones especially developed for children that were provided by the Hörzentrum Oldenburg.
-Some of the parents were surprised by this and asked whether that would not falsify the results.
-After all, the children do not have headphones in the classroom.
+In some of the tests the investigation team worked with a set of wireless headphones especially developed for children.
+The headset system was provided by the Hörzentrum Oldenburg.
+Some of the parents were surprised by this and asked whether it would falsify the results.
+After all, the children do not usually have headphones in the classroom.
 Scientists always welcome such questions, as they represent an ideal opportunity to explain their work.
-This is what study director Prof. Dr. Klatte has to say:
+This is what study director Prof. Klatte has to say:

-"In the NORAH Study we are investigating the chronic effects of aviation noise on the intellectual development of children.
-Chronic effects are permanent impairments that can arise as a result of long-term exposure to aviation noise in the school and home environment.
-In short: How well will a child learn if he is taught for years in a school continuously exposed to the noise of low-flying aircraft?
+"In the NORAH Study we are investigating the chronic effects of aircraft noise on the cognitive development of children.
+Chronic effects are permanent impairments that can arise as a result of long-term exposure to aircraft noise in the school and home environment.
+In short: how well will a child learn if he or she is taught for years in a school continuously exposed to the noise of low-flying aircraft?
 To test such chronic effects, e.g. on learning to read, it does not have to be loud in the test situation.
-In order to identify chronic effects, we have to compare the test results from children exposed to various levels of aviation noise with each other.
+In order to identify chronic effects, we have to compare the test results from children exposed to various levels of aircraft noise with each other.
 We can only do this if we are certain that all of the children can understand the spoken words and syllables in the tasks equally well.
-By using headphones we can eliminate as far as possible factors that hinder comprehension, such as acute aviation noise, noise from adjacent rooms, reverberation time in the classrooms, or the distance of the child from the teacher's desk.
-To what extent the aviation noise disturbs the lessons in a certain classroom is examined by asking the children and teachers.
-One of the questions to the children was, for example: 'Sometimes it is hard to hear the teacher because of the aircraft noise.
-The child had to choose one of four options from 'absolutely not true' to 'absolutely true."
+By using headphones we can eliminate as far as possible factors that hinder comprehension, such as acute aircraft noise, noise from adjacent rooms. reverberation time in the classrooms, or the distance of the child from the teacher's desk.
+To what extent the aircraft noise disturbs the lessons in a certain classroom is examined by asking the children and teachers.
+One of the questions to the children was, for example: 'Sometimes it is hard to hear the teacher because of the aircraft noise.'
+The child had to choose one of four options from 'absolutely wrong' to 'absolutely true'."